← Back to Blog | Planning

 22–25 August — August Bank Holiday

-Worst weekend of the year
+Worst weekend of the year — travel very early or overnight

 Extreme